CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-11-defining-and-using-properties.md

 tags: [Getting Started]
 ---

-This guide is intended to explain the usage of the `@properties` annotation.
-Defining and using properties not only while you define a class but also as a handy mechanism to add getters and setters even in objects.
+This guide is intended to explain the `@properties` annotation through some simple examples.

 # Creating a Class with CocktailJS